BarbzCodez/BarbzCodez/README.md

 ### View your resume

-Now give GitHub Pages some time to build your resume
+Now give GitHub Pages some time to build your resume.

 You can check if your time is done by:

 1. On the Nav Bar, go to Actions.
 2. Check the top `pages build and deployment` have a checkmark.

-If have
+To see your website go to **https://YourGitHubUSername.github.io**.

+In the example is: [https://barbzcodez.github.io](https://barbzcodez.github.io)

+> add gif

 Congratulations!
 You have a resume hosted on the web :)